 We hope you will feel comfortable here, no matter what you wear.
 Some people wear suits or dresses; others come in casual slacks, jeans, or shorts.
 The Saturday evening Contemporary service is very casual.
 Whatever you wear, we will welcome you.

 Where can I park?

 The church faces Oak Hill Rd., and there is parking on virtually every side of the building.
 Our main entrance is our Welcoming Area, located off Whetstone Road.
-It has a covered awning for drop off, pick up, and handicapped access.
+It has a covered awning for drop off, pick up, guest parking spaces and handicapped access.
 As you enter any door, there are signs that will direct you to various parts of the building.

 Where are worship services held?

 Both of our worship services are held in the sanctuary.

 Yes.
 The entire church is accessible.
 Under the covered awning (that gives access to the Welcoming Area), there is a power assist door.
 No matter what entrance or level you enter the church, there is access to the elevator.

 We have large print programs for those with visual impairment.

 There are hearing assist devices for those who need them.
 Just ask one of the ushers, and they will help you.

 You are welcome to sit anywhere in the worship area.
 An usher will gladly help you find a seat if you wish.